react-static/react-static/docs/config.md

 # Configuration (`static.config.js`)

-A `static.config.js` file is optional, but recommended at your project root to use react-static to its fullest potential.
-If present, it must `default export` an object optionally containing any of the following properties:
+A `static.config.js` file is optional, but recommended at your project root to use React Static to its fullest potential.
+If present, it must `export default` an object optionally containing any of the following properties:

 - [getRoutes](#getroutes)
 - [route](#route)